Shaharyar-saleem/Shaharyar-saleem/README.md

 I am a web engineer with ~3 years of experience.
 I began my career as a full-stack engineer working with JavaScript when node was new and writing clean async code using promises was a sought-after skill.
 Nowadays, I build web applications in javascript and React, work with various data stores, and on data streaming.
-Aside from tech I work out every morning, enjoy taking dance classes, and doing the occasional dance performance.
+Aside from tech I love to travel different countries and explore.
 Let’s build something awesome (and scalable) together.
 I would love to learn from you!<br>
 Email Address: shaharyarsaleem71@gmail.com<br>
 Contact Number: +49 015735346429